coolxv/cpp-stub/README.md

 - Only for x86, x64 architecture
 - The usage of windows and linux will be slightly different, because the methods for getting different types of function addresses are different, and the calling conventions are sometimes different.

-**Cannot Piling: **
+**Cannot piling**
-- Cannot piling the exit function, the compiler has made special optimizations
+- Can't piling the exit function, the compiler has made special optimizations
 - Can't piling pure virtual functions, pure virtual functions have no address
 - The normal internal function declared by static cannot be piling, and the internal function address is not visible (addr_any.h can be used to get the address)

+**Unit test compilation option for linux g++**
+- -fno-access-control
+- -fno-inline
+- -Wno-pmf-conversions
+- -Wl,--allow-multiple-definition
+- -fprofile-arcs
+- -ftest-coverage

+**Principle of implementation**
 ![](https://github.com/coolxv/cpp-stub/blob/master/pic/intel.png)

 ***